OSCNWeb/oscn-news/_posts/carousel/2017-10-10-supreme-court-oral-argument.md

 DAVID PRATER, in his official capacity as District Attorney for Oklahoma County;
 STEVE KUNZWEILER, in his official capacity as District Attorney for Tulsa County;
 Respondents.

+**ORDER**

+The above-styled and numbered cause is set for oral argument before the Court <i>en banc</i> commencing at 10:00 AM. on Tuesday, October 10, 2017, in the Courtroom of the Supreme Court of Oklahoma, located on the second floor of the State Capitol.

+A link to the live-time feed will be available Tuesday on the OSCN website.